Skip to content

 Returns:

-• inserted (string): A copy of s1 with s2 inserted into it.
+• result (string): A copy of s1, with s2 inserted into it after the specified position.

 string.multifind⚓︎

-Performs the logic of find, using a table of patterns.
+Performs the logic of string.find on a string s, using a table of patterns.

-If any of the available patterns match, the matching pattern is returned followed by the normal results of the find.
+If any of the patterns are found in s, then the matching pattern will be returned, followed by the normal results of string.find.

 Parameters:

-• s (string): The string to perform finds on.
+• s (string): The string to find patterns in.

-• pattern (table): An array-style table that contains pattern strings.
+• patterns (table): An array-style table that contains the patterns to match.

-• index (number): Default: 1.
+• index (integer): Default: 1.
 Start index of the find.
+(Same meaning as in string.find.)

 • plain (boolean): Default: false.
-If true, a normal search instead of a pattern search will be performed.
+If true, then a normal search will be performed instead of a pattern search.
+(Same meaning as in string.find.)

 string.split⚓︎